TEXAS DECEPTIVE TRADE PRACTICES ACT

 INSURANCE & CONTRACT CLAIMS

-Houston DTPA Lawyers
+Texas DTPA Lawyers

 A deceptive trade practice is an activity that an individual or business engages in, designed to mislead or lure the public into purchasing a product or service.
 Activities are given special status as offenses against the public, in general, and are therefore accorded by law special enforcement status.
+The Texas Deceptive Trade Practices Act (DTPA) is one of the most important and influential forms of consumer protection in our state.
+Unfortunately, even with such protection in place, some businesses still engage in false, misleading, or deceptive acts.

 - What is DTPA?